firegoby/asset_compiler/README.markdown

 5. Tick one or both of ***Serve Compiled Javascript/Stylesheet Assets*** and click ***Save Changes***

 **Note:** the assets can be in any folder under the Symphony root, absolute paths for the domain (e.g. `/workspace/styles`) are trimmed of their leading `/` and appended to Symphony root prior to concatenation.

+## Updating Multiple Manifests

+Asset Compiler stores the latest compiled filenames in `manifest/config.php`.
+If you use Rowan Lewis' "[Dual Manifest Folders](http://nbsp.io/symphony-cms/using-git-and-symphony-cms)" setup you can check the `Advanced: Save compilation details to ALL manifest.*/config.php files` checkbox to ensure all your manifests are updated at the same time.

 ## Frequently Asked Questions